 Luckily for Franklin, Daniels agreed with the need for the reserve—and was willing to forgive yet another transgression.
 Daniels also looked aside or preferred to remain oblivious to the fact that Franklin was feeding his cousin and other preparedness advocates, including Senator Henry Cabot Lodge and Congressman August Gardner, information about the state of the Navy.
-If Wilson’s policies came back to haunt the nation, Franklin wanted those outside the administration to know he had worked to mitigate
+If Wilson’s policies came back to haunt the nation, Franklin wanted those outside the administration to know he had worked to mitigate their effects.

 Over the next year, Teddy continued his assault on Wilson, pleading with the administration to take more steps like readying the naval reserve.
 He recognized that his stance did not reflect the mood of the public, making him feel both useless and an outsider.
 It irked him that Wilson had “made up his mind that the bulk of our people care for nothing but money getting, and motors, and the movies, and dread nothing so much as risk to their soft bodies, or interference with their easy lives.”